UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_10.md

 pretty similar between the two groups.

 In D, both groups have their data distributed bimodally (in two peaks).
-Maybe this means that there is a third group in this data which all the high values belong too?
+Maybe this means that there is a third group in this data to which all the high values belong too?

 All this valuable information about our data, is lost when visualizing it as a bar chart.
 Remember, bar charts are best suited for displaying